AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 9. **Install Biotite**
 > [!IMPORTANT]
-> Not included in the RFAntibody instructions
+> Not included in the RFantibody instructions
 ```bash
 poetry run pip install biotite
 ```